-REYNOLDA CAMPUS (includes students at Wake Downtown who live on Reynolda Campus), WORRELL HOUSE, FLOW HOUSE, CASA ARTOM, BARCELONA, LONDON INSTEP, WAKE WASHINGTON, AND CAMBRIDGE INSTEP
+REYNOLDA CAMPUS (includes students at Wake Downtown who live on Reynolda Campus), WORRELL HOUSE, FLOW HOUSE, CASA ARTOM, BARCELONA, LONDON INSTEP, COPENHAGEN, WAKE WASHINGTON, AND CAMBRIDGE INSTEP

 In accordance with the Higher Education Opportunity Act, Wake Forest University must develop and implement certain procedures to be followed when residential students are determined to be missing for 24 hours.
-Students residing in University housing, may register a confidential as a part of their housing application.
+Students residing in University housing may register a confidential contact as a part of their housing application.
 Students will be notified of this opportunity via their Housing Application on an annual basis.
 Under the provisions of this policy, a student may identify up to two individuals whom the University will contact in the event that University Police determine the student is missing.
 This policy applies only to students who reside in University housing.
 Missing student contact information is separate and distinct from emergency contact information.
-Missing student contact information will be kept confidential, and will only be accessed by University Police and authorized University officials in the event a student is determined to be missing by University Police.
+Missing student contact information will be kept confidential and will only be accessed by University Police.
 The Missing student contact information may only be used in furtherance of an investigation.
 The full policy may be accessed on the Residence Life and Housing website.